 Systems Integration — Challenges and Solutions to Assembling Large Systems

 Systems integration addresses the challenges of assembling a (typically large and complex) solution from components or subsystems that may be independently sourced.
-Their architectural patterns, low-level design, and technology stack can vary widely.
+Their architectural patterns, designs, and technology stack can vary widely.

-The target system is the set of all components interacting via software interfaces that satisfies predefined business requirements.
+The target system is the set of all components interacting via software interfaces that satisfy predefined business requirements.

 The complexity of an integration task arises from the following factors: